-There are a lot of numbers thrown around while you’re planning out your path to college, and not all of them involve your grades.
 Besides tuition, a phrase you might see often involving money is the college’s “cost of attendance” or COA.
-Here’s the rundown on what COA is and what it includes:
+Cost of attendance includes a lot of factors and is the estimated total cost to attend your college for one academic year.
+But that’s a shallow answer.
+Here’s the rundown on what COA is exactly and what it includes:

-The Cost of Attendance is made up of a number of factors, but it reflects the estimated total cost to attend the specific college for one full academic year.
-This is normally considered fall to spring.
-It’s dictated by Congress and every year the college may adjust their particular cost of attendance to reflect any changes with tuition, inflation, or other costs.
+Many factors make up cost of attendance.
+Ultimately, it reflects the estimated total cost to attend the specific college for one full academic year.
+Congress dictates it around the fall or spring.
+Every year, the college may adjust their particular cost of attendance to reflect any changes with tuition, inflation, or other costs.

 Tuition and Fees

 Tuition makes up the largest chunk of the cost of attending a school.
-This tends to be similar for every student but it’s important to remember that the cost of tuition can also be affected by your major and number of credit hours you take per semester or quarter.
+This tends to be similar for every student.
+However, it’s important to remember that the cost of tuition can also be affected by your major and number of credit hours you take per semester or quarter.

 Fees are also a part of the COA.
-What the fees cover depend on the school.
+What the fees cover depends on the school.
 Some are “green” fees to cover any energy costs and others may charge a fee for enrolling.

 Books and Supplies

-Books and potential supplies are also included in the cost of attendance, though this will vary greatly from major to major and even person to person.
+Cost of attendance also includes books and potential supplies, though this varies greatly from major to major and even person to person.
 An English major may have to spend more on books for example, while an Art major may need to spend more on supplies.
 Before attending college, you might want to figure out your personal estimated cost for this area.
-Prices can generally be found on your school’s website, Amazon, Barnes and Noble, or other retailers.
+Your school’s website, Amazon, Barnes and Noble, or other retailers all list prices.

 Room and Board

-This is another cost that will vary due to your personal situation.
+Room and board costs vary due to your personal situation.
 However, the price reflected in the COA is for your dorm room and any other expenses that might occur from staying on campus.
 You can avoid this fee if you’re living at home with your parents or other family members.
-This will also not be included if you’re renting your own apartment or house during your college years, but it’s recommended to look at the pros and cons of staying on campus vs living off.
+This will also not be included if you’re renting your own apartment or house during your college years, but it’s recommended to look at the pros and cons of staying on-campus vs living off.
 One or the other might save you money for one!

-Transportation is often an overlooked cost, but one of the smaller parts of the overall cost of attending.
+Students often overlook transportation.
+But, it’s still a part of your cost of attendance.
 It includes fees to keep your car on campus or taking the bus to and from class, for example.
-Also, keep in mind that many colleges do not allow cars on campus for freshman.
+Also, keep in mind that many colleges do not allow cars on campus for freshmen.

-There are quite a few things that factor into a school’s cost of attendance in addition to the items above, including laundry, cell phone bills, eating out, and other personal expenses.
-It’s important to note that attending an in state college or out of state college may widely affect your personal costs.
+Quite a few things factor into a school’s cost of attendance in addition to the items above.
+For example, laundry, cell phone bills, eating out, and other personal expenses.
+It’s important to note that attending an in-state college or out of state college may widely affect your personal costs.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!